OCH Center for Pain Management

 Physical Therapists Specializing in Pain Management and Treatment

-The OCH Center for Pain Management works with physical therapists from the OCH Rehab Services Department.
+The OCH Center for Pain Management works with physical therapists from OCH Rehab Services.
 They are part of our multidisciplinary team approach to patient care.
 Physical therapy treatments are focused on managing pain and increasing functional capabilities.
 Our pain management physical therapists are skilled in helping patients find relief from pain associated with low back pain, sports injuries, joint and soft tissue injuries, workplace injuries, or repetitive stress injuries like carpal tunnel syndrome, just to name a few.
-The OCH Rehab Services Department prides itself in providing each patient a customized therapy regimen and one-on-one care.
+OCH Rehab Services prides itself in providing each patient a customized therapy regimen and one-on-one care.
 Each of our licensed therapists and therapists' assistants are committed to working with you to help you reach your individual goals and improve your quality of life.
-Click here for additional information about the OCH Rehab Services Department.
+Click here for additional information about OCH Rehab Services.

 Doctors & Nurses

 Standing side-by-side in the hallway of The Family Clinic, Dr. Steven Brandon and Dr. Emily […][ More ]